vernonthedev/conmon/README.md

 <strong>Website Administrator</strong>: You can use Conmon to regularly check the status of your company's website.
 By scheduling it to run periodically, you can proactively detect downtime and address issues promptly.

 <strong>Web Developer</strong>: Conmon is a handy tool for web developers who want to monitor the websites they are working on.
-It helps ensure that the sites are up and running, especially during critical development and testing phases.
+It helps ensure that the sites are up and running, especially during critical development and testing phases.....

 <strong>Network Administrator</strong>: In a corporate network environment, you can use Conmon to monitor various web services and check their accessibility.
 This can help you identify network-related problems.